George Everest: Biography

-Everest was born on 4 July 1790, but his birthplace is uncertain.
+Everest was (according to the Oxford Dictionary of National Biography) born on 4 July 1790 in Greenwich, then in the county of Kent, England.
+The Welsh Academy Encyclopaedia of Wales, however, records a birthplace of Crickhowell, Powys, Wales.
 He was baptised at St Alfege Church in Greenwich, London, on 27 January 1791.
 He was born either at Greenwich or at Gwernvale Manor, his family's estate near Crickhowell, Brecknockshire (now part of Powys) in Wales.
 Everest was the eldest son and third of six children born to Lucetta Mary (née Smith) and William Tristram Everest.
-His father was a solicitor and justice of the peace, part of a "Greenwich family of long standing", and was successful enough to acquire a large estate in south Wales.
+His father was a solicitor and justice of the peace, part of a "Greenwich family of long standing", and was successful enough to acquire the large estate in south Wales.
 His grandfather John Everest, the son of a butcher, was the first in the family to enter the legal profession.
 The Everest family in Greenwich can be traced at least as far back as the late 1600s, when Tristram Everest–John's great-grandfather–was a butcher in Church Street.

 Everest was educated at the Royal Military College in Marlow, Buckinghamshire, followed by a year at the Royal Military Academy, Woolwich, the military engineers' and artillery training college.
 He joined the East India Company as a cadet in 1806 (before he had reached the required age of 16).
 He was commissioned as a second lieutenant in the Bengal Artillery, and sailed for India in the same year.

 Everest was a Freemason and initiated on an unknown date in Neptune Lodge, Penang, under the authority of the United Grand Lodge of England.
 After returning to England, he joined Prince of Wales' Lodge, London, on 20 February 1829.